Table of Contents

-If you are required to file Form 1099-PATR, you must provide a statement to the recipient.
-For more information about the requirement to furnish an official form or acceptable substitute statement to recipients in person, by statement mailing or electronically, see part M in the 2013 General Instructions for Certain Information Returns.
+If you are required to file Form 1099-PATR, you must furnish a statement to the recipient.
+For more information about the requirement to furnish statements to recipients, see part M in the 2015 General Instructions for Certain Information Returns.

-3-years rule, you are considered to have received one notice.
-You are not required to send a second “B” notice to the taxpayer on receipt of the second notice.
-See part N in the 2013 General Instructions for Certain Information Returns for more information.
+However, if you received both IRS notices in the same year, or if you received them in different years but they both related to information returns filed for the same year, do not check the box at this time.
+For purposes of the two-notices-in-3-years rule, you are considered to have received one notice and you are not required to send a second “B” notice to the taxpayer on receipt of the second notice.
+See part N in the 2015 General Instructions for Certain Information Returns for more information.

 Enter the total patronage dividends paid in cash (qualified or “consent” checks), qualified written notices of allocation (face amount), and other property (except nonqualified written notices of allocation).